Agents-Bar/agents-bar-client-python/README.md

 ### Pip (Recommended)

-The latest stable version should always be accessible through `pip` at [ai-traineree-client](https://pypi.org/project/ai-traineree-client).
-To install locally add `ai-traineree-client` to your dependency file, e.g. requirements.txt, or install it directly using
+The latest stable version should always be accessible through `pip` as [agents-bar](https://pypi.org/project/agents-bar).
+To install locally add `agents-bar` to your dependency file, e.g. requirements.txt, or install it directly using

 ```
-pip install ai-traineree-client
+pip install agents-bar
 ```

 ### GitHub source

-Checkout this package using `git clone git@github.com:laszukdawid/ai-traineree-client.git`.
-This will create a new directory `ai-traineree-client`.
+Checkout this package using `git clone git@github.com:agents-bar/agents-bar-client-python`.
+This will create a new directory `agents-bar-client-python`.
 Go ahead, enter the directory and install the package via `pip install -e .`.

 *Note* we recommend having a separate python environment for standalone projects, e.g. using `python -m venv` command.